klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 {% endhighlight %}

 Now _that_, I can work with!
-Now we have an object that can be saved as a `.json`, where the keys are the names of states and the keys of the states are the names of various metrics and so forth.
+Now we have an object that can be saved as a javascript object, where the keys are the names of states and the keys of the states are the names of various metrics and so forth.
 Only the metrics I want though; for example, I removed all the "Margin of Error" columns.
 Each state has an identical structure and can be referenced in an identical way.
 Now I just had to decide _what_ data I wanted to render.

 I decided, **all of it!**

 # Building KeyModeler.js

+What's better than one data-colorized chloropleth?
+A chloropleth that can visualize a wide range of data on the same map!

 I needed an object that would generate DOM Elements a user could interact it with which would describe what data metric was sought.
 For that purpose, I built the [KeyMapper](https://github.com/klm127/us-census-chloropleth-viewer-data-selector/blob/master/KeyModeler.js).
+This is seen as the series of drop down menus above the map at the top of this page.
 The KeyMapper is given a model object on construction.
 For example, "Alabama".
 A KeyMapper instance traverses the keys of the model object and generates an [HTMLSelect Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) for each key, with the options being the next keys/paths.
 When it hits a final value, it stops.
 When an earlier select box is changed, it deletes the subsequent boxes and generates appropriate select boxes and options for that traversal path.
 It contains and updates an array representing the currently selected values.
-If it is passed an object with the same structure as its' model object, it traverses the keys of that object and subobjects until it finds the value at those coordinates.
+If it is passed an object with the same structure as its' model object, it traverses the keys of that object until it finds the value at those coordinates.

 Here's that method.
-Simple, but I really enjoyed writing it.
+Simple, but I enjoyed writing it.
 {% highlight javascript %}
 getPropVal(parallelObject) {
     this.selectedValues.forEach( (val) => {